Gain and Retain Clients Without Poisoning People or the Planet

 Tingly Ingredients

-Alcohol, menthol, phenol, salicylic acid, peppermint oil, camphor oil, eucalyptus oil and other similar ingredients provide a tingly sensation when applied.
-They feel good momentarily, but theyll dry your lips and make chapped lips even worse.
+Alcohol, menthol, tea tree oil, eucalyptus oil, camphor oil, phenol, salicylic acid and other similar ingredients provide a tingly sensation when applied.
+They feel good momentarily, but they’ll dry your lips and make chapped lips even worse.

 Petrolatum/Petroleum Jelly

 Sure, putting petroleum (the stuff of gasoline and motor oil) on your lips makes perfect sense.
-Just kidding.
-Toxic chemicals can find their way into petroleum jelly during the refining process.
+(That was sarcasm.)
+In all seriousness, toxic chemicals can find their way into petroleum jelly during the refining process.
 That means things like polycyclic aromatic hydrocarbons, which have been linked to breast cancer, can be in your lip balm.
 No thanks.

-Why Factory 719 Beeswax SPF Lip Balm is So Luxurious
+Why Factory 719 Premium Lip Balm is So Luxurious

 Beeswax

-Beeswax is essential to a luxury experience.
-Its smooth and has anti-bacterial, anti-inflammatory and antiseptic properties that help heal lips, while also providing a barrier that helps protect against wind damage.
+Beeswax is absolutely essential to a luxury experience.
+It’s smooth and has anti-bacterial, anti-inflammatory and antiseptic properties that help heal lips, while also providing a gentle barrier that helps protect against wind damage.
 On its own, beeswax is too hard, while coconut oil is too soft.
-Our precise blending of the two, along with the other oils in our formulation, gives you a lip balm that’s soft enough to apply comfortably on the coldest of days, yet won’t turn into a puddle in your pocket.
+Our precise blending of these two key ingredients along with the other oils in our formulation gives you a lip balm that’s soft enough to apply comfortably on the coldest of days, yet won’t turn into a puddle in your pocket.

 Castor Oil

 Castor oil helps restore moisture to damaged lips.
 It instantly hydrates them, and can actually plump them and make them appear fuller.
-Castor oil also helps add shine, making your lips look amazing.
-Castor oil can also reduce inflammation and pain, and helps promote healing.
+Castor oil can reduce inflammation and pain, and helps promote healing.
+Castor oil also helps add shine, making your lips look as amazing as they feel.

 Avocado Oil